Aliases for PSEN1 Gene

 GeneCards Summary for PSEN1 Gene

 PSEN1 (Presenilin 1) is a Protein Coding gene.
-Diseases associated with PSEN1 include Alzheimer Disease, Type 3 and Acne Inversa, Familial, 3.
-Among its related pathways are Presenilin action in Notch and Wnt signaling and Syndecan-3-mediated signaling events.
-GO annotations related to this gene include peptidase activity and beta-catenin binding.
+Diseases associated with PSEN1 include Alzheimer Disease 3 and Acne Inversa, Familial, 3.
+Among its related pathways are Cytoskeleton remodeling Regulation of actin cytoskeleton by Rho GTPases and Notch signaling pathway (KEGG).
+Gene Ontology (GO) annotations related to this gene include peptidase activity and beta-catenin binding.
 An important paralog of this gene is PSEN2.

 UniProtKB/Swiss-Prot Summary for PSEN1 Gene